 At Structure House, we understand the inner turmoil and distress that comes along with the presence of binge-eating disorder, as well as the challenges that these individuals face on a regular basis.
 By drawing from scientifically-validated treatments for binge and emotional eating (including Cognitive Behavioral and Dialectical Behavior Therapy), participants who add the Bridge Module to their Structure House experience will engage in small group classes and individual sessions designed to specifically address the psychological, emotional, social, and behavioral factors that contribute to binge eating.
 All of the Core Program classes and activities are available and individuals who add the Bridge Module will also learn and practice healthy weight loss and management strategies.
-Our aim is to help you discover a path to recovery that addresses distressing eating patterns such as binge and emotional eating as well as concerns about weight.
+Our aim is to provide a path to recovery that addresses distressing eating patterns such as binge and emotional eating as well as concerns about weight.

 If you have seen warning signs in your loved one that has led you to suspect that he or she may be suffering from a binge-eating disorder, you may find yourself facing a delicate situation.
 On one hand, you are worried about your loved one and his or her health but, on the other hand, you do not want to upset him or her.
 However difficult it may be, it is important that you share your concerns with your loved one so that, if he or she is indeed engaging in binge eating behaviors, he or she can get the help needed to avoid the development of potentially dangerous consequences further down the road.
 Described in more detail below are some tips for helping a loved one who has BED: